Al-Redwan-Courses-Center/alredwan-courses-center/backend/README.md

 ## Don't forget to use: `pip3 install -r requirements.txt` to install the required packages, and `pip3 freeze > requirements.txt` to update the requirements file.

 ## Don't Migrate until all the models are ready.

+later:

+Add a boolean is_phone_verified.

+Add a verification code model linked to CustomUser.

+Use a library like django-phonenumber-field